 People who will be working with us in the longer term, or in a laboratory, will usually get “affiliate” status, which carries with it some requirements for safety training.
 Affiliates receive a badge.
 The host or administrator will determine and communicate the requirements.

 Although weather here in the East Bay tends to be both warmer and less capricious than that of San Francisco, locals master the art of “layering” and take the forecast to be merely the centroid of a seasonal parameter space.

 The view from the University of California’s Lawrence Hall of Science.
-This museum is ATAP’s back-fence neighbor, just up the hill from Building 71.
+This museum is the Lab’s back-fence neighbor, just up the hill from the BELLA Center/Building 71.
 You are looking toward the Golden Gate Bridge, with San Francisco to the left and Berkeley in the foreground.
 Click here for their full webcam page, including live data from their weather station.